 These symptoms manifest differently in each individual.
 For example, you might feel guilt or self-loathing about surviving an accident while someone else didn’t, or you may blame yourself for not reacting differently as the traumatic situation unfolded.
 In addition, you may experience haunting flashbacks and nightmares.

 Feeling unsettled and irritable, as well as misusing substances, can also indicate PTSD.

 Is help available for my PTSD?

 There absolutely are clinicians who are specifically trained to help you heal and learn ways to effectively treat your PTSD.
-Our caring team at Progressive Behavioral Health not only studies the latest research on PTSD, but they’re also receptive to the newest treatments for it.
+Our caring team at LifeStance Health not only studies the latest research on PTSD, but they’re also receptive to the newest treatments for it.